Fiurs-Hearth/WIIIUI/README.md

 - Option to center entire UI
 - **Disabled** (default) → The UI uses the classic Warcraft III–style anchoring based on the screen edges.
 - Three modes, With chat area, no chat area with inventory, no chat area
 - Option to change the width of the chat area.
+- Fixed issues where the UI would look wrong when UI Scale was enabled from the 'Video Options → Use UI Scale'

 ### How to use
 1. Open the WIIIUI config menu from the cogwheel at bottom right corner.